Skip to content

 SELECT target, target_type, updated_at

-FROM account_name.lineage
+FROM masthead-prod.DATASET_NAME.lineage

-WHERE source = 'your_source_table'
+WHERE source = 'project_id.dataset_name.table_name'

 AND target_type = 'TABLE';